prlz77/prlz77.github.io/about.md

 I am an Artificial Intelligence enthusiast but I also enjoy constantly learning new things ranging from science to literature.
 {: .text-justify}
-Before, joining Element AI, I did a PhD on Computer Vision and Deep Learning at the Computer Vision Center, Universitat Autonoma de Barcelona.
+Before joining Element AI, I studied a PhD on Computer Vision and Deep Learning at the Computer Vision Center, Universitat Autonoma de Barcelona.
 I finished a master of Artificial Intelligence at KU Leuven in 2015 and a 5-year degree on computer engineering at UAB.
 I have also done several internships at Element AI,  UAB, and Visual Tagging Services, a computer vision start-up in the CVC.